+Equinox Vigil was conceived and is directed by Sharon Stevens, an award-winning media artist and long-time community activist and organizer.
+Sharon’s dynamic personality, devotion to community and passion for public art has made Calgary a better place to live for more than 30 years.
 Equinox Vigil represents Sharon’s profound respect for the power of art and public ritual in building strong, loving communities.
 She created the event after serving in 2010 as an intern and guest artist at the Night of All Souls, held annually at Vancouver’s Mountainview Cemetery.

 As a founding member of the Equinox Vigil, Jodie Stevens is the Production Manager and contributes her expertise as a fibre/textile artist to the overall creative design of the event.
 As the artist liaison, she is part of the art selection, logistics and contract administration.
 She provides administrative support, overall technology requirements and bookkeeping.
 She brings a background in event management which includes emergency response and troubleshooting for public events.

 Lizzie McGovern brings 20 years of work in film and theatre, specializing in garment construction and costume design, to her sensitive staging of Equinox Vigil.
 She has been part of Vigil since its inception in 2010, contributing her creative skills to produce an overall visual concept as a background for the art installations and performances.
 Using flowers, silk flags and lighting elements, she works with her volunteer design team to enhance the overall experience of visitors, setting a reverent mood in harmony with the natural beauty of the Union Cemetery that welcomes all participants.

 Stewart Stevens has been the Site Manager since the first Equinox Vigil in 2012.
 He oversees the details from electrics to deliveries to setup and take down.
 Always a cheery smile and a wacky colourful shirt, Stew adds his charm to the village we create every year.